 We also skipped the amphibians display because I’m absolutely terrified of frogs (silly, I know) and I had absolutely zero interest in putting myself in a confined space with dozens of them.
 The same went for the snakes although we did see the Komodo Dragon and he was huge!
 I had friends in school that had komodo dragons as pets and I have just always pictured them as slightly bigger than lizards.
 I was wrong, they are enormous.
 It’s worth going through the reptile exhibit just to see that bad boy!

 If you’ve never been to Zoo Atlanta I encourage you to hop over to their site and plan your day now.
 I promise you’ll have a fabulous time.
 Oh, and if you want to save BIG on admission to Zoo Atlanta, I highly recommend checking out CityPASS.
 You’re able to land amazing admission pricing for Zoo Atlanta and other Atlanta attractions as a bundled deal which means more money in your pocket to check out some of Atlanta’s incredible local restaurants as well. 😉 See more about CityPASS here.

-What is your favorite animal at the zoo (you know mine is the giraffe).
-Tweet me @ashleyfromhp and don’t forget to pin Zoo Atlanta to your travel boards!
+What is your favorite animal at the zoo (you know mine is the giraffe)?
+Don’t forget to pin Zoo Atlanta to your travel boards!